ai-cam/ai-cam.github.io/_posts/2025-10-15-from-fragments-to-findings-how-ai-is-transforming-access-to-collections.md

 ![](/assets/uploads/picture-3.png "mage caption: Example of a typescript catalogue card describing a map held at Cambridge University Library, which is being used to develop the hub.
 Photograph by Anne Taylor")

+*Example of a typescript catalogue card describing a map held at Cambridge University Library, which is being used to develop the hub.
+Photograph by Anne Taylor*\
+\
 **How did you get involved in this line of research?**

 I am currently Head of Research at Cambridge University Library, where I manage the University Library Research Institute (ULRI), a centre dedicated to collections-led research.
 ArCH is one of several projects within our portfolio.